An executive briefing for those making key decisions based on evidence generated by monitoring systems.

-This one-day workshop is for senior decision-makers who want to improve their organisation’s performance in order to create a greater impact on communities, whether for social, economic or environmental benefits.
+This half-day session is for senior decision-makers who want to improve their organisation’s performance in order to create a greater impact on communities, whether for social, economic or environmental benefits.

-The day focuses on monitoring performance rather than evaluation.
-Participants will be able to identify specific areas in which to improve their current monitoring systems, and learn to introduce changes that will have the greatest impact.
+The briefing focuses on monitoring performance rather than evaluation.
+You will be able to identify specific areas in which to improve your current monitoring systems, and learn to introduce changes that will have the greatest impact.

 The purpose of monitoring systems is not just to measure and report but to improve how your organisation performs so that it is best placed to create change and make an impact.

 Monitoring is not a technical area of expertise.
 It is an integral management function that serves the information needs of those making decisions on the direction of the organisation and the allocation of resources.

 But, to make the right decisions, you have to ask the ‘experts’ the right questions.
 Monitoring is a series of questions, answers, and lessons learned around an organisation’s financial and non-financial performance.
 The process should bring teams and individuals together.
 Each has their own part to play and story to tell.
 It is also important to balance the need to be accountable to those your organisation supports as well as to its funders.

 Once you have defined your own information needs these will define the parameters and design features of your monitoring system:

 - The questions you need answered so you can manage decision uncertainties.